tdownie0/music-theor-ease/topics/Fundamentals/ch5.md

  */
 ```

-Here we see that in order to access the object value, we must first use the for loop to extract
+Here we see that in order to access the object values, we must first use the for loop to extract
 the keys of the object.
-After, assign a variable to store the value of the object key by directly
+After, a variable is assigned to store the value of the object key by directly
 accessing it with the extracted key.

 If we were to do such a thing with purely OOP (Object Oriented Programming), we would have